Zoho API integration 2016- stage by view

 A ‘contact us’ web enquiry form using a plugin like Gravity Forms collects the person’s name, email, etc. and delivers it to your CRM, interpreting where it should put the data in the system.

 The ‘contact us’ web enquiry form is submitted and a message is sent directly to your CRM, which replies with a structured response telling it exactly where to put the data, and what action to take next, like send an alert or reply.

 What are the benefits of APIs?

 With an API, the request and response are structured and agreed upon upfront by the two systems and are likely to remain constant, regardless of whether you change the look and feel of the web form or other features and functionality of your website.

 Without an API, you are relying on the web form to have the ability to interpret and adapt to changes you might make on your website or in your CRM.
 If you make changes that the form doesn’t understand, it may stop working or deliver the data to the wrong place because it can no longer parse (understand) the information.
 An example of this would be when an automatic update is run on your WordPress site and breaks your Gravity Form plugin.
 All of a sudden, your webform is no longer pushing that information into your CRM.
 It may appear to be working, but in fact neither you nor the person submitting the enquiry will necessarily be alerted that it’s not, which will probably result in their being annoyed that you’ve not contacted them – precious leads slipping though the cracks.

 So using an API is preferable because it is more robust.
 You can rely on the structured contract in place between the two systems to continue to work, regardless of any small aesthetic changes you might make to your website.

-Squirrel Business Hub specialises in finding the right systems and integrating those systems to improve business processes.
-If you would like to learn more about how you can make sure that structured conversations are taking place between your systems, book a free consult today.
+OscilloSoft specialises in finding the right systems and integrating those systems to improve business processes.
+If you would like to learn more about how you can make sure that structured conversations are taking place between your systems, book in a free consultation session with us.